die-antwort/lighter_box/README.md

 Image lightbox only:

  * `data-lightbox-caption`: Image caption.
 If not set, the image’s alt text is used as caption.
+ * `data-lightbox-caption-allow-html`: If present, the image caption is interpreted as HTML.

 Ajax lightbox only: